Gayathrigopi98/cross-sell-model/README.md

 - Google Cloud SDK (for GCP)
 - Other dependencies listed in the `requirements.txt`

-## Installation:
+### Installation:
 Clone the repository:
 git clone https://github.com/Gayathrigopi98/cross-sell-model.git

-## How to Run:
+### How to Run:
-For FastAPI  : uvicorn model_app:app --reload
+- For FastAPI  : uvicorn model_app:app --reload
-For Streamlit: streamlit run .\webview.py
+- For Streamlit: streamlit run .\webview.py

-## For AWS Deployment (using Docker)[Build and run the Docker containers for FastAPI and Streamlit]
+### For AWS Deployment
+- [Build and run the Docker containers for FastAPI and Streamlit]
-docker build -t fastapi-aws .
+- docker build -t fastapi-aws .
-docker run -p 8000:8000 fastapi-aws
+- docker run -p 8000:8000 fastapi-aws

 Links:
 ### GCP – GitHub Links